 Nate Andrews has a big fight coming up at PFL 5 this Thursday and is focused, primarily, on getting back to his winning ways even with a potential playoff spot looming in the distance.

-Andrews will take on Rashid Magomedov at the event, which will take place at the Ocean Casino Resort in Atlantic City, NJ and will air on ESPN 2 in the United States.
+Andrews will take on Rashid Magomedov at the event, which will take place at the Ocean Casino Resort in Atlantic City, NJ and will air on

 “The Snake” made his regular season and organizational debut at May’s PFL 2 event, losing a hard-fought unanimous decision to Chris Wade.
 Despite the loss, Andrews was quite happy with his performance and felt he was the more exciting fighter.